“When we try to pick out anything by itself, we find it hitched to everything else in the Universe“.

 Patterns in Nature make beautiful pictures.
 You are welcome to explore my Nature photography gallery by selecting that menu item.

-You may care to purchase any of my eBooks on patterns in Nature as they become available.
-You can see a partial list of the eBooks along the right edge of this screen.
-Or, you can read full descriptions of all eBooks by selecting the “My eBooks” tab item.
+You may care to purchase any of my eBooks as they become available.
+You can read full descriptions of all eBooks by selecting the “My eBooks” tab item.

-And finally, you might care to learn a little about me.
+And finally, you might want to learn a little about me.
 The “About Me” page also gives you the opportunity to contact me via email, Facebook, Twitter, Google+, or LinkedIn.